augustinehills

 Pre-Calculus This course is designed to cover topics in Algebra ranging from polynomial, rational, and exponential functions to conic sections.
 Trigonometry concepts such as Law of Sines and Cosines will be introduced.
 Students will then begin analytic geometry and calculus concepts such as limits, derivatives, and integrals.
 This class is important for any student planning to take a college algebra or college pre-calculus class.

 Calculus This course covers the following topics; Functions and Models, Limits and Derivatives, Differentiation Rules, Applications of Differentiation, Integrals, Applications of Integration, Differential Equations, Infinite Sequences and Series, Vectors and the Geometry of Space.
-Students will explore the mathematics behind each topic and apply to real-world scenarios
+Students will explore the mathematics behind each topic and apply to real-world scenarios.

 Statistics Through Applications Course provides students with an introduction to important topics in statistics by focusing on the statistical thinking behind data collection and analysis.
 It helps students be more discerning consumers of statistics, teaching them to interpret the numbers in surveys, election polls, and medical studies.
 Topics include sampling, surveys, experimental design, organizing data, distributions, probability, and inference